Can you hold your baby too much? How much holding does a newborn need? Can you do it too much? Do you have to hold your baby if it cries?

 Am I enjoying holding my baby this much?

 If the answer is yes — then hold away.
-Love, and snuggle them.
+Love and snuggle them.

 You’re that baby’s mom and clearly, it’s working for the both of you.

 I can’t even imagine what it’s like coming out of the womb into a loud, bright, cold place.
-I’m sure having your mamma and her heartbeat nearby.
+I’m sure it’s comforting having your mamma and her heartbeat nearby.
 It is natural to want to hold and protect them from the changes.

-**I will say that if you have zero desire to be around your newborn, to hold them at all or deal with them — that’s another problem, and you will want to talk to your doctor.
+**I will say that if you have zero desire to be around your newborn, to hold them at all or deal with them — that’s another problem and you will want to talk to your doctor.
 It’s not unusual, but you may need some help.

 We actually talk about some of these best newborn tips in my newborn secrets podcast.

-What is a “Newborn”
+What is a “Newborn”?

 I liked what I read in this Web MD article that said your child won’t understand manipulation until 9 months.